simp/simp-doc/docs/user_guide/HOWTO/Control_Repo.rst

 :term:`Git` allows sysadmins to utilize a workflow when updating and developing their infrastructure.

-This HOWTO will describe how to create a :term:`SIMP Omni-Environment skeleton`, whose :term:`Puppet environment` can be checked into a branch on an existing control repository.
+This HOWTO will describe how to create control repostiories from a local installation and from the internet repos.

 Before proceding with this section, you should

 * Have a basic understanding of control repositories.
 * Have a basic understanding of how to use ``git``.